-The verb κλεω (kleo) isn't used in the Bible, but it's the root of the first part of names like Cleopas and Cleopatra.
+The verb κλεω (kleo) isn't used in the Bible, but it's generally considered the root of the first part of names like Cleopas and Cleopatra.
 In Greek literature there is even a Muse called Κλειω (Clio, daughter of Zeus and Mnemosyne, or memory).

 Our verb describes a verbal glorifying: to tell about someone, to forward one's fame, to propagandize.
 In the classics this verb also covered the discussion of men and gods in lyric poetry (since that is what theogonies were designed to do: to forward the fame of a deity by means of discussing his or her deeds).